cainan-c/TaikoPythonTools/TaikoNus3bankMake/README.md

 ### Known Limitations
 It seems that if a IS14 BNSF .nus3bank file is too long/too large in size, then it'll fail to play in "Song Select", even if the "Preview Point" is properly set.

+Due to the limitations of the format, IS14 only supports MONO audio and a rather low bitrate.
+As a result, the audio quality is rather low.

 When it comes to Song ID:
 Nijiiro can have Song IDs ranging from 3 to 8 characters.
 Wii U, PS4 and NS1 can only have Song IDs ranging from 3 to 6 characters.